-- Lead on managing the learning programme. - Support, assess and train on at least a one-monthly basis throughout the learning programme on your premises. - Ensure the quality of teaching and learning at all our placements is a top priority, with robust quality checks, development, and ongoing support. - Work with you to facilitate the best learning experience for apprentices in their chosen qualifications. - Work with you to ensure that the workplace is a safe environment for the learner. - Register and certificate learners for both Vocational and Functional Skills parts of the programme and, where applicable, book the End Point Assessment. - Ensure a minimum of 20% off-the-job training each week, by agreeing a delivery programme between UKTD and the employer. - Offer a variety of progression routes on to higher qualifications. - Apply for the employer incentive payment where eligible. - Ask for your feedback periodically regarding our delivery and services to ensure that you, your apprentice, and your staff are satisfied with the programme and learners are receiving high quality provision.
+- Lead on managing the learning programme. - Support, assess and train on at least a one-monthly basis throughout the learning programme on employers premises. - Ensure the quality of teaching and learning at all our placements is a top priority, with robust quality checks, development and ongoing support. - Work with employers to facilitate the best learning experience for apprentices in their chosen qualifications. - Work with employers to ensure that the workplace is a safe environment for the learner. - Register and certificate learners for both Vocational and Functional Skills parts of the programme and, where applicable, book the End Point Assessment. - Ensure a minimum of 20% off-the-job training each week, by agreeing a delivery programme between UKTD and the employer. - Offer a variety of progression routes to higher qualifications. - Apply for the employer incentive payment where eligible. - Ask for employers feedback periodically regarding our delivery and services to ensure that apprentices, employers, and their staff are satisfied with the programme and learners are receiving high quality provision.